Technology

 Design

-Multi-injection guns like Longshot’s current prototype spread the acceleration of the projectile out over time, but have a similar top speed to a traditional cannon.
+Longshot’s current prototype spread the acceleration of the projectile out over time.
 The speed is limited by the top speed of the gas, which is determined by the gas composition and temperature.

-For room temperature nitrogen, this is a maximum of just over Mach 4 - about one sixth the speed needed for space launch.
+For room temperature nitrogen, this is a maximum of just over Mach 4, about 1/6th the speed needed for space launch.

 By moving the system to the desert, Longshot can use hydrogen as the accelerant gas.
-By extending the length of the barrel to 500+ meters and adding more boosters, Longshot will be able to accelerate payloads of up to 100 KG to Mach 5+ at acceleration loads that your cell phone can survive, and at prices significantly lower than current rocket-based accelerator systems.
+By extending the length of the barrel to 500+ meters and adding more boosters, Longshot will be able to accelerate payloads of 100kg up to Mach 5+ at acceleration loads that your cell phone can survive, and at prices significantly lower than current rocket-based accelerator systems.

 History